rd-alliance-ddri/research-data-switchboard/README.md

 	$ cd ..

-After that the Neo4J instances should be avaliable and you should be able to access them by the browser via http://localhost:7474/browser/ and http://localhost:7476/browser/
+After that the Neo4J instances should be available and you should be able to access them by the browser via http://localhost:7474/browser/ and http://localhost:7476/browser/

-Installing the libraryes
+Installing the libraries
 ---

 To install required libraries, please execute (from v2 folder):